The Lego Movie 2 Videogame: Reception

 On Metacritic, the Nintendo Switch version of The Lego Movie 2 Videogame has a score of 56 out of 100 points, based on 9 reviews, while the PlayStation 4 version received a score of 57 out of 100 points based on 23 reviews.

-Steam (service) reviewers gave the game an average score of 7 out of 10.
+Steam reviewers gave the game an average score of 7 out of 10.

 Andrew Reiner of Game Informer gave the game a six out of ten, saying that "The Lego Movie 2 Videogame rarely pushes the player to do anything other than go into their building menu to select one object, and ends up being a shockingly bland experience in a series that has been mostly consistent in doing fun things with different properties."
 Similarly, Metro gave the game a 3 out 10, justifying their score by saying that the game was a "cheap and nasty film tie-in that reaches a new low for Lego games and stands in stark contrast to the creativity of the movie and the toys."

-David Chapman for Common Sense Media gave the game a five out of five star rating and commented, "If you've played Lego Worlds before, you'll instantly recognize the new elements in The Lego Movie 2 Videogame.
+David Chapman for Common Sense Media gave the game a five out of five-star rating and commented, "If you've played Lego Worlds before, you'll instantly recognize the new elements in The Lego Movie 2 Videogame.
 Players use a scanner to add Lego pieces and structures to their inventory, using studs collected through gameplay to unlock scanned items for use.
 It can take a little extra time to learn how to use the new tools and to navigate the build system, but it's not too complicated and winds up being a lot of fun.
 Along the way, there are characters scattered around with requests for players to complete.
 These missions range from simple collection quests to huge boss battles.
 The story moves along with cinematic cutscenes as players travel through the Systar System to other worlds.
 What makes this interesting is how the creative freedom and story elements still manage to fit together to give kids the chance to relive the events of the movie and to have their own unique experience at the same time.
 Instead of simply watching the story unfold, The Lego Movie 2 Videogame lets kids tap into their imagination as a part of the story and feel like a true Master Builder in the process."